No Metallicity Preference in Fast Radio Burst Host Galaxies: Modeling Background Galaxies

 \citet{loudas25} use a model that links the SFR of each galaxy to its rest-frame mass-to-light ratio ($\mstar/L_r$) through the rest-frame optical color $(g-r)_\mathrm{rest}$.
 They draw on the SDSS+WISE MAGPHYS catalog \citep{chang15}, which contains SED fits to nine-band photometry for roughly $10^6$ galaxies at $z<0.2$, to extract the conditional probability density $P((g-r)_\mathrm{rest} \,|\, \sfr)$ and then sample colors for all mock galaxies.

 However, while this provides a useful framework, the model neglects the fact that galaxy color is not determined solely by SFR—it also strongly correlates with stellar mass.
 As an improvement over the \citet{loudas25} model, we extract the joint conditional probability density $P((g-r)_\mathrm{rest} \,|\, \mstar, \sfr)$ instead.
 This modification helps to retain faint, low-mass but high-SFR galaxies that might otherwise be excluded by an apparent magnitude cut.
 Since the background galaxy distribution is typically weighted by SFR or stellar mass, this correction does not significantly alter the overall shape of the comparison sample.
 Nonetheless, we implement this adjustment to better reflect the underlying physical correlations in the model.
-Additionally, since the $\mstar$ and $\sfr$ values in the SDSS+WISE MAGPHYS catalog are derived using traditional SED-fitting methods, while our \texttt{GALFRB} catalog relies on \texttt{Prospector}-based estimates, we correct for the systematic offset between these approaches using the same method described in \S \ref{ss:model_metal} when assigning colors to the modeled galaxies.
+Additionally, since the $\mstar$ and $\sfr$ values in the SDSS+WISE MAGPHYS catalog are derived from SED-fitting using pSFHs, while our \texttt{GALFRB} catalog relies on those derived from npSFHs with \texttt{Prospector}, we correct for the systematic offset in $\mstar$ measured between these approaches using the same method described in \S \ref{ss:model_metal} when assigning colors to the modeled galaxies.

 After generating the sample as described in \S \ref{ss:model_mass_sfr}, we apply an absolute magnitude cut of M$_r < -17.5$, based on the volume-limited selection (\S \ref{ss:vl-selection}), to obtain the final background galaxy sample for comparison with the observed data.